 And then there’s the fact that sprinklers are notoriously bad for wasting water.
 A lot of it evaporates before it even hits the ground, and you need to leave the sprinkler on for a long time to get the water to sink an inch into the soil.
 Which all added up to REALLY high water bills in the summer.

-Read on to find out how to install soaker hoses to save water and time in your garden.
+Read on to find out how to install soaker hoses in your garden.